realdcre/realdcre/README.md

 ### Hi there 👋
 I am realdcre, but you can call me dcre.
 I am a developer and tech-interested person from germany.

-I code in Python, Java, C, C++, C# and a few others...
+I try a little bit of everything